youchan/RubyKaigi2017/data/RubyKaigi2017/slide.md

 ## Menilite

 * Shares the code for models on the browser and the server-side.
-* Transparency access by object marshalling
+* Transparency access by object marshalling.
+* No need to write your API code.
 * Integration with ActiveRecord

 ## "dRuby on Browser"